How to Explain IFS to Your Partner

 The best explanation is how you show up

-You might not have the perfect words.
-But if you’re starting to speak more gently to yourself... if you’re pausing before reacting... if you’re showing up with more presence ... your partner will feel that.
+You might not have the perfect words to describe what IFS is.
+But if you’re starting to speak more gently to yourself, if you’re pausing before reacting, then your partner will likely feel that.
+And that shift will say more than any description of IFS ever could.

 About the Author